-(4) Lore Poehlmann, a long-time Soviet and MfS agent who served as principal agent and safehouse keeper for Sokolov, with her husband;
+Lore Poehlmann, a long-time Soviet and MfS agent who served as principal agent and safehouse keeper for Sokolov, with her husband;

-(5) Waldemar Poehlmann, an RU Transborder Intelligence Point agent; and e 74
+5) Waldemar Poehlmann, an RU Transborder Intelligence Point agent; and

-(6) Wilhelm Haller, a BND agent who reported on MfS activities but who is suspected of having been under Soviet control.
+6) Wilhelm Haller, a BND agent who reported on MfS activities but was almost certainly under Soviet control.

-The Soviet case officer, Major Sokolov, had been running agents to collect OB data on various US air bases since the early 1950's.
-Numerous traces on him, under various names, rested in

-CIC files.
-The consensus of information indicated that he was an almost unbelievably careless operator: a drunkard, an insecure talker, a flamboyant and promiscuous type, well-known around Erfurt for exactly what he was.
+The Soviet case officer, Major Sokolov, had been trying to collect OB data on various US air bases since the early 1950's.
+Numerous traces on him, under various names, rested in CIC files.
+The consensus of information indicated that he was an almost unbelievable careless operator: A drunkard, an insecure talker, a flamboyant and promiscuous type, well-known around Erfurt for exactly what he was.